Abhinavv-G/CI-workflow/README.md

 # Continuous Integration Pipeline with GitHub Actions

-Automated Continuous Integration (CI) pipeline that builds, tests, validates, and publishes a Dockerized Flask-based System Diagnostics API to Docker Hub on every push to the `main` branch.
+Automated Continuous Integration (CI) pipeline that builds, tests, validates, and publishes a Dockerized Flask System Diagnostics API to Docker Hub on every push to the `main` branch.

 ---